-The views expressed by the host on this program, now documented to be almost always right, 99.7% at a time.
+The views expressed by the host on this program, now documented to be almost always right, 99.7% of the time, nobody even close.

 It's the fastest three hours in media.